-Maintenance is cost-effective and time and money spent on routine care, regular surveys and prompt attention to defects protect the value of the building and prevent potentially costly repair bills.
+Good maintenance is cost-effective, and time and money spent on routine care, regular surveys and prompt attention to defects protects the value of the building and prevents more serious problems and potentially costly repair bills.

-Building defects can be present at construction or develop over time, and few buildings are free of defects.
-Some defects are simply an annoyance, while others can affect the value of a property and some defects are potentially catastrophic.
+Few buildings are free of defects and they can be present during any stage of development or completion.
+Some defects are simply inconvenient, while others can affect the value of a property and some may develop into something potentially hazardous or even catastrophic.

-We can help you identify the extent of the defect, the likely risk and recommend appropriate repair options.
+We can help you identify the extent of the defect and the likely risk and then recommend appropriate repair options.